tsustyle/tsustyle.github.io/_posts/2021-05-08-phriedmansystems.md

 first initial + last name is used a *lot* in the corporate world.
 The CEO's name is `Conrad Smith`, so `csmith` is a safe bet for a username.

-Dug around in the source code, but the login function is secure.
-Going back to the hints it says that it's more of a recon challenge.
-The phone number works!
+The log in function is secure.
+The hints say that it's more of a recon challenge.
+Let's try the phone!

 Press 1: Company Info.
 CEO tells us that he's from Albany.